 Now that I have shown you the top things to do in Sofia and five really good reasons to travel there, it’s time to talk about practical stuff.
 Here are some precious tips on how to arrive in Bulgaria, how to get around Sofia and nice hotels to stay.

-How travel to Sofia?
+How travel to Sofia, Bulgaria?

-Bulgaria is on the east part of Europe and Sofia can be reached by train, bus and flights.
+Bulgaria is in the east part of Europe and Sofia can be reached by train, bus and flights.
 We are big fans of train trips and the good news is that you can use your Eurail Pass to travel to Sofia and around Bulgaria.
 Only one ticket and you can explore the Balkans countries with a flexible schedule.

-Before panicking I will give you a precious instruction: get your bags, leave the arrival area by the right side and walk until the next building, there you will find a shuttle bus that will take you to the new terminal [the bus runs every 20 minutes].
-You don’t need to pay for the ride, either you don´t have to trust the unofficial taxi driver that will insist on take you to town for a “friendly” price.
-Or, from outside the Terminal 1 you can take the bus 84 to the city center.
+Before panicking I will give you a precious instruction: get your bags, leave the arrival area by the right side and walk to the next building, there you will find a shuttle bus that will take you to the new terminal [the bus runs every 20 minutes].
+You don’t need to pay for the ride, either you don’t have to trust the unofficial taxi driver that will insist on taking you to town for a “friendly” price.
+Another option is bus 84 which leaves from outside Terminal 1 and takes you right to the city center.

-Also be careful with the signs, the Cyrillic alphabet can be very confusing!
+Also, be careful with the signs, the Cyrillic alphabet can be very confusing!

 How to get around Sofia?